lineklemensen/PRJ3/docs/report/06 - System architecture/System architecture.md

 The content of the domain model below shows:

-**DispensoryNurse(DN)** The DN intereacts with the system through the TUI, ActionButton and PowerButton.
+**DispensoryNurse(DN)** intereacts with the system through the TUI, ActionButton and PowerButton.
 DN intereact with the TUI to select which rooms are to be included in the creation of a route.
 The DN uses PowerButton to turn power on/off and ActionButton to initate the cars driving seqence.

-**Nurse** The Nurse intereacts with the system through ActionButton to initate the cars driving seqence.
+**Nurse** intereacts with the system through ActionButton to initate the cars driving seqence.

 **TUI** gives the DN a way to create routes.